RalucaNicola/JSAPI_demos/cities-globe/README.md

 ### - the one where we make the space disappear :sparkles: -

-Ok, let's get rid of the realistic dark space behind our globe so that we can see the background.
+Ok, let's get rid of the realistic dark space behind our globe so that we can see the web page background.
 This all happens in the [environment](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-SceneView.html#environment) of the view.

 First we need to enable transparency on the view by setting [alphaCompositingEnabled](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-SceneView.html#alphaCompositingEnabled) to `true`.

-Next we want to set the background to be transparent.
-As the background is behind the stars and the atmosphere we also need to remove them:
+Next we want to set the background of the view to be transparent.
+As the view background is behind the stars and the atmosphere we also need to remove them:

 ```js
 environment: {